The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 (0.2588128050383119, 0.28273494311893993)

-If we use heights to guess weights, the guesses will be a little better if we work with the log-transformed weights.
+If we use heights to guess weights, the guesses are a little better if we work with the log-transformed weights.

-However, transforming the data can make the results harder to interpret – it can help to invert the transformation before presenting the results.
+However, transforming the data makes the parameters of the model harder to interpret – it can help to invert the transformation before presenting the results.
 For example, the inverse of a logarithm in base 10 is exponentiation with base 10.
 Here’s what the fitted line looks like after the inverse transformation, along with the untransformed data.

 plt.scatter(jittered_heights, jittered_weights, alpha=0.01, s=0.1)